corbincargil/waldo/README.md

 ## Description:

 This photo-tagging app is based on the game Where's Waldo.
 Start by selecting an image to play, and search for and select each of the characters for that image.
 A timer will start once the game begins to track your score.

-Unfinished: Once the game is over, user's will be able to add their name into the input field and save their score to the leaderboards.
+Once the game is over, input a username to display your score on the leaderboards page.

 ## Live Preview:

-Use this link to access a live preview of the site:
+Use this link to access a live demo of the site:

 https://corbincargil.github.io/waldo/